brandur/sorg/content/drafts/denim.md

 ### Japan (#japan)

-One doesn't get far into reading about denim before seeing Japan's unparalleled influence on the craft.
+One doesn't get far into reading about denim before seeing Japan's outsized influence on the craft.

 Japan buying looms: